 All this feverish community activity, after a decade of malaise and disappointment, can be traced back to a single blog post from a former Valve staffer.
 Not just any Valve staffer, but Half-Life lead writer Marc Laidlaw.

-In August of last year, Laidlaw posted a piece of name-swapped fan fiction – step forward Gertie Fremont, the One Free Woman – that very quickly revealed itself to be the plot of Episode 3, following directly on from Valve’s 2007 cliffhanger.
+In August 2017, Laidlaw posted a piece of name-swapped fan fiction – step forward Gertie Fremont, the One Free Woman – that very quickly revealed itself to be the plot of Episode 3, following directly on from Valve’s 2007 cliffhanger.

 For many it finally signified a full stop to the wait for Half-Life 3 – tacit acknowledgement from Laidlaw that his story would never be finished in game form.
 The Steam review bombing of Dota 2 soon followed.
 But for others, the post was galvanising, a gift for fans to take and run with.